 Security and Privacy

 StrongVPN is very clear about not storing any user logs.
-As previously mentioned, they collect some basic personal information but you can ensure maximum privacy by using Bitcoin.
+As previously mentioned in our StrongVPN review, they collect some basic personal information but you can ensure maximum privacy by using Bitcoin.

 Customer support is one of the best things about StrongVPN.
 Their website has a pretty extensive FAQ for frequently asked questions and a separate page just for billing.
 You will also find detailed setup instructions on the site.
 The entire FAQ section is available in English, Chinese, Russian and Spanish.